 However, a non-vanishing tiny $\bar{\theta}$ is generated when scalar corrections are included.
-The minimal version of the model predicts flavour symmetry breaking scale and the $SU(2)_R$ symmetry breaking scale at the same level. flavour non-universality of the new flavoured gauge interactions leads to various flavour-changing transitions both at quarks and leptonic sectors and, therefore, have various phenomenological interesting signatures.
-The relevant phenomenological analysis has already been done in \cite{Mohanta:2022seo,Mohanta:2024wcr}.\\
+The minimal version of the model predicts flavour symmetry breaking scale and the $SU(2)_R$ symmetry breaking scale at the same level.
+Since both are related, the flavour symmetry-breaking scale constrains the parity-breaking scale or vice-versa.
+As the flavour non-universality of the new flavoured gauge interactions leads to large flavour violating charges, the respective breaking scale is severely constrained.
+The phenomenological study of various flavour-changing transitions both at quarks and leptonic sectors, with most of them occurring at the zeroth order, has already been done in \cite{Mohanta:2022seo,Mohanta:2024wcr}.

 The rest of the article is arranged as follows: The explicit model, which implements the radiative mass generation mechanism and possesses a solution to strong CP, is discussed in section \ref{sec:model}.
 In section \ref{sec:masses-theta}, we study the induction of fermion masses and strong CP phase at different orders of perturbation theory.
 The phenomenological aspects of the model are outlined in section \ref{sec:pheno}.
 Then, in section \ref{sec:qualitative}, we discuss the qualitative features of the model.
 The study is summarised in section \ref{sec:summary}.